Louisville Bankruptcy Attorney

 To prevent the home from returning to foreclosure court after a motion for relief from stay, the Debtor may catch up on the payments and pay the court costs and attorney fees for the creditor to keep the specific property.
 Attorney fees are often over 1,000 dollars.

-If the motion for relief from stay is granted, the Debtor can ask for their case to be dismissed so they can eventually refile, but 11 U.S.C. § 109(g) will prevent them from filing a second petition and getting a stay for 180 days.
-The Debtor may request a stay if he can prove circumstances have changed.
-If two cases are filed in the prior year, there is no stay for a year.
+If the court grants the motion for relief from stay, the Debtor can ask for the dismissal of their case to eventually refile.
+However, 11 U.S.C. § 109(g) will prevent them from filing a second petition and obtaining a stay for 180 days.
+The Debtor may request a stay if he can prove that circumstances have changed.
+If they file two cases in the prior year, no stay will be available for a year.

 The Debtor Must Complete the Personal Financial Management Course to Get the Discharge Order